3.3.1 Academic Research Centers

 - Centers should have a critical nucleus of faculty already in place.

 - Centers normally have a director.
 This individual will usually be a senior person with a proven research background who also has research entrepreneurial skills to secure funding and visibility for center activities.

 Any group of faculty that feels it has a common focus and interest and meets the general guidelines for research centers may, through their department chairs and deans, proposed establishment of a research center.

 Establishment of a Center/Institute has implication for the Departments, Schools, and Colleges with participating faculty.
 Establishment, therefore, of such an entity requires the approval of all involved Chairs and Deans.
-Since establishment of a Center/Institute also confers University endorsement, approval is also required from the Vice President for Research, the Provost and Vice President for Academic Affairs, and the University President.
+Since establishment of a Center/Institute also confers University endorsement, approval is also required from the Vice President for Research, the Provost and Senior Vice President for Academic Affairs, and the University President.
 After the Chairs have signed off, the person proposing the Center/Institute will schedule a meeting to be held with the relevant Deans, Provost, and Vice President for Research to discuss prior to signing.